panaxit/panax/README.md

 PanaxDB is the core technology of Panax, which is an enhancement layer (add-on) for your relational database.

-It provides an API layer to interact with the database adding several _super powers_:
+It provides an API to interact with the database adding several _super powers_:
   - Advanced scaffolding
   - Metadata heuristics
   - Automation capabilities